SovnSkyrim/Aldrnari/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
-- Xanza and Jdsmith inspiring me to make this, y'all are neat.
-- Luca for all the testing, feedback and recommendations, you are amazing.
 - Althro for being such a resourceful person and helping with the Discord and development a lot.
-- zino for testing 2.0 and onwards updates, allowing for accurate feedback on performance for 2GB GPUs.
+- Chri3i for all the help during development, you are and keep being, a never ending help which is loved.
+- TheSpaniard for all the support you're doing in the discord.
 - Every each of my Patreons for supporting me, and with the Special Folks of my discord, for helping with the development.

 ## Contact